kaitlynhop/School_District_Analysis/README.md

 3. For Each Grade within Each School
 4. Based on Budget per Student
 5. Based on School Size
-6. Base on School Type
+6. Based on School Type

+Upon reviewing the data, the school board noted inconsistencies and suspect academic dishonesty within the entire 9th grade of Thomas High School.
+Their scores were removed from the dataset, and the scores were re-analyzed, organized by subgroups, and compared to the original results.

 ### Purpose

 ## Results